 Opps, a bit of a delay in posting as I got sidetracked with a work project!
-So where we… having got the essential items sorted on the camper, it was good to have some time to look at tackling some of the ‘nice to have’ options on the to-do list!
+Having got the essential items sorted on the camper, it was good to have some time to look at tackling some of the ‘nice to have’ options on the to-do list!
 One of these was the padding in the front seats, I think it was time for a bit of a refresh…

 When I bought the rear light units, I also purchased some replacement correct style ‘hair’ seat pads from Custom and Commercial.
 This is the style of padding that would have originally have been used for the seats.
 It’s great that replacement items like this can nowadays be readily purchased! 🙂 I was hoping that it should be fairly straightforward to remove the existing covers and swap out the old foam for the new ‘hair’ style seat pads.